nobohan/OpenArdenneMap/README.md

 # Contour lines

+## DEM pre-processing
+Before the contour lines generation, the digital elevation model (DEM) was filtered and known water streams were burned into the DEM.
+The following treatment chain was followed using the free and open source software Whitebox GAT (https://www.uoguelph.ca/~hydrogeo/Whitebox/):
+1) Filter "denoise";
+2) Burn the water ways into the DEM by using the "Burn Streams" tool with a burning depth of 10 m and a decay of 0.7;
+3) Mean filter with 5 m of window size;
+4) Repair DEM depressions with the "Breach depressions" tool. (max. length of 50 m)

 ## Contour lines generation
-Contour lines were generated from a digital elevation model (raster) using the GRASS tool `r.contour.step` in QGIS.
+Contour lines were then generated from the filtered DEM using the GRASS tool `r.contour.step` in QGIS.
 Increment between contour levels was set to 5 m.
 Minimum number of points for a contour line was set to 20.
 This tool offers more options that the default QGIS tool from gdal (`gdal_contour`).

+Contour lines should be post-processed in order to have smooth geometries.
+The GRASS tool `v.generalize.smooth` was used, with the "snakes" algorithm (with default parameters).

-A field was added in the contour line shp to define some of the contour as "main" lines, in order to increase the lisibility of the contour lines.
+A field was added in the contour line shp to define some of the contour as "main" lines, in order to increase the readability of the contour lines.
 Here, I put every lines with a altitude (the "level" field) equal to a multiple of 20 as a "main" line.
 This was computed using the following formula in the QGIS field calculator:
 ```
 if( "level" % 20 = 0, 'yes', NULL)
 ```

 ## Contour lines representation
-Contour lines should be post-processed in order to have smooth geometries.
-The GRASS tool `v.generalize.smooth` was used, with the "snakes" algorithm (with default parameters).

 Contour lines were saved as shp and loaded as the second layer (from bottom) in project.mml.
 Contour labels are defined in `labels.mss`.

 ## 5) printing
 Some useful commands for printing the map in a pdf format: